 When installing software using Homebrew, the package manager identifies and installs the right software for your particular system, depending on your specific setup.
 App installs can take anywhere between a few seconds and several minutes to complete.

-We will install Python 3 on macOS Monterey and set up everything so that it becomes the default instead of Python 2 that is already pre-installed.
-Follow the steps below to install Python 3 on macOS Monterey
+We will install Python 3 on Mac and set up everything so that it becomes the default instead of Python 2 that is already pre-installed.

 Step 1: Go to Applications > Utilities > Terminal.